Sharrnah/dreambooth-docker/README.md

 - edit `app/train.sh` file in a text editor.
   - only uncomment the type of training you want to use.
   - edit `INSTANCE_PROMPT` and `CLASS_PROMPT`
-- Edit settings in accelerate-config.yaml or run `docker compose -f docker-compose.build.yaml exec accelerate config --config_file=/app/examples/dreambooth/accelerate-config.yaml` to configure training acceleration settings.
+- Edit settings in accelerate-config.yaml or run `docker compose -f docker-compose.build.yaml exec dreambooth accelerate config --config_file=/app/examples/dreambooth/accelerate-config.yaml` to configure training acceleration settings.

 ## Training